fryderykhuang/FBox-HistoryExportTool/README.md

 Options:
   -?|-h|--help                Show help information --begin-time                Specify the beginning of export time range.
-  --end-time                  Specify the beginning of export time range.
+  --end-time                  Specify the ending of export time range.
-  --date                      Specify the date of the whole day to export.
+  --date                      Specify a certain day to export.
-  --yesterday                 Set the time range as the whole day of yesterday.
+  --yesterday                 Export data in yesterday.
   --output-file-name-pattern  Output file name pattern.
-Available substitution is {CurrentTime} {SegmentBeginTime} {SegmentEndTime} {BoxSN} {ItemName}.
+Available substitution is {CurrentTime} {BeginTime} {EndTime} {BoxSN} {ItemName}.
   --output-dir                The directory exported files are stored in.
-Available substitution is {CurrentTime} {SegmentBeginTime} {SegmentEndTime} {BoxSN} {ItemName}.
+Available substitution is {CurrentTime} {BeginTime} {EndTime} {BoxSN} {ItemName}.
   --timestamp-format          Timestamp format.
   --utc                       Indicate the input time is specified as UTC time.
   --box-sn-file               A file holds a list of box serial numbers.